loader image

 Easter Mass Times 8am, 10am in the Church & Gym, 12pm in the Church & Gym

-Easter Sunday is the greatest feast of the Church year, the glorious celebration of Christ’s victory over sin and death.
-The sorrow of the Passion has passed, and now the world rejoices—Christ is risen!
+Easter Sunday is the greatest feast of the Church year—the joyful celebration of Christ’s victory over sin and death.
+The sorrow of the Passion has passed, and now we rejoice: Christ is risen!
 He is truly risen!

-A beautiful Easter tradition echoes throughout Christian communities on this day.
-When one proclaims, “He is risen!”, the response joyfully follows: “He is risen indeed!”
-This ancient greeting, rooted in the early Church, is a powerful reminder that the Resurrection is not just an event of the past, but a living reality that transforms our hearts and lives today.
+A beloved tradition echoes through Christian communities on this day.
+When one proclaims, “He is risen!” the joyful response follows: “He is risen indeed!”
+This ancient greeting reminds us that the Resurrection is not just a moment in history, but a living reality that transforms our lives today.

-The joy and splendor of the Easter Vigil continue into Easter Sunday Mass, where the church is adorned with radiant flowers, especially white lilies, symbolizing purity and new life.
-The Alleluia, silenced throughout Lent, resounds once again in triumphant song.
-Families dress in their finest attire, reflecting the beauty and reverence of this sacred day.
+The joy of the Easter Vigil continues into Easter Sunday Mass, as churches are adorned with white lilies, symbolizing purity and new life.
+The Alleluia returns in triumphant song, and families come together in their Sunday best to honor this sacred day.

-Though the structure of the liturgy resembles that of Ordinary Time, Easter is anything but ordinary.
-It is the most attended Mass of the year, drawing the faithful together in a profound expression of joy and renewal.
-This is the day that defines our faith, for as St. Paul tells us, “If Christ has not been raised, our faith is in vain” (1 Cor.
+Though the structure of the liturgy may feel familiar, Easter is anything but ordinary.
+It’s the most attended Mass of the year and the foundation of our faith.
+As St. Paul says, “If Christ has not been raised, our faith is in vain” (1 Cor.
 15:17).

-As we come together to celebrate the Resurrection, may our hearts be filled with the hope and promise of new life in Christ for He has defeated sin, death, satan and hell.
-Let us go forth proclaiming with joy:
+As we come together to celebrate the Resurrection, may our hearts overflow with the hope and promise of new life in Christ.
+Let us go forth, rejoicing and proclaiming the truth that changes everything:

 “He is risen!”